-The young games company, whith offices in Hamburg and Hannover and was founded in 2009.
-The founding team and more than twenty employees concentrate on developing games for various platforms such as Android, iOS, browsers and consoles.
+The young games company has offices in Hamburg and Hannover and was founded in 2009.
+The founding team and more than twenty employees concentrated on developing games for various platforms such as Android, iOS, browsers and consoles.
 An important asset is their proprietary, multi-platform-capable Delta Engine, most recently used to develop the free-to-play action RPG, SoulCraft.
-The Delta Engine designed by MobileBits is tool which allows games to be published on all platforms with their own app stores, requiring only minimal adjustments.
+The Delta Engine designed by MobileBits is tool that allows games to be published on all platforms with their own app stores, requiring only minimal adjustments.
 Currently the engine supports Windows, iPad, iPhone, Android, Android Tablets and Windows Phone 7.